Modern portfolio theory: Capital asset pricing model

-(2) If an asset, a, is correctly priced, the improvement in its risk-to-expected return ratio achieved by adding it to the market portfolio, m, will at least match the gains of spending that money on an increased stake in the market portfolio.
+(2) If an asset, a, is correctly priced, the improvement for an investor in her risk-to-expected return ratio achieved by adding it to the market portfolio, m, will at least (in equilibrium, exactly) match the gains of spending that money on an increased stake in the market portfolio.
 The assumption is that the investor will purchase the asset with funds borrowed at the risk-free rate, $R_f$; this is rational if $\operatorname{E}(R_a) > R_f$.